 DCU's online learning platform is called Loop.
 Loop allows students to connect with course content, their teachers and fellow learners.
-It's where students access their notes, participate in discussion fora, construct their ePortfolio and participate in webinars.
-Loop also recognises how staff and students can draw on cutting edge technologies to support their teaching, learning and assessment.
+It's where students access their notes, participate in discussion forums, construct their ePortfolio and participate in webinars.
+Loop also recognises how staff and students can draw on cutting-edge technologies to support their teaching, learning and assessment.
 In this respect, Loop as a metaphor and overarching brand for the VLE, incorporating a number of related technologies to enhance and assure the learning experience at DCU with a focus on the pedagogical uses of each technology.
 These include,

 - Moodle, the learning management system that manages the creation, delivery and management of all of our modules and programmes and associated assignments, discussion forums and learning content. - DCU Reflect Platform online tool that allows students to create a 'virtual portfolio' of their academic, professional and personal achievements.
-Its functions include the capacity for students to curate their coursework and assignments, reflect on their learning, create shareable online CVs, upload certificates of achievement and maintain monthly journals of internship experience that can be used to create personal blogs. - Urkund text-matching service, which analyses all Loop submitted assignments for text that is available on the internet.
-This tool helps students to ensure the academic integrity, and appropriate referencing of their work. - Unicam has been used to support the video creation for all DCU students and staff, facilitating video capture to support and demonstrate learning.
-Students may also record video using either their DCU
+Its functions include the capacity for students to curate their coursework and assignments, reflect on their learning, create shareable online CVs, upload certificates of achievement and maintain monthly journals of internship experience that can be used to create personal blogs.

-- licensed Zoom account, or creating/editing a video offline and uploading to their DCU account YouTube channel or Google Drive. - All DCU staff and students have access to a licensed Zoom account, which allows users to hold an unlimited number of Zoom sessions with unlimited duration, with a maximum attendee limit of 300, making it appropriate for supporting virtual classroom activities - A range of additional VLE+ offerings providing specific tools to support a range of learning activities
+- Urkund text-matching service, which analyses all Loop submitted assignments for text that is available on the internet.
+This tool helps students to ensure the academic integrity and appropriate referencing of their work. - Unicam has been used to support the video creation for all DCU students and staff, facilitating video capture to support and demonstrate learning. - All DCU staff and students have access to a licensed Zoom account, which allows users to hold an unlimited number of Zoom sessions with unlimited duration. - A range of additional VLE+ offerings providing specific tools to support a range of learning activities